beleniak/flutter_dial/README.md

 ### A dial controlling a meter:
 ![Metered Dial](https://raw.githubusercontent.com/beleniak/flutter_dial/assets/Metered_Dial.gif)

+This demonstrates:
+1. tap to focus/defocus
+2. dialing
-This demonstrates tap to focus, dialing, and responsive output on the meter.
+3. responsive output on the meter

-When the dial has focus, the meter will "light up" and indicate the dials position.
+When the Dial has focus, the meter will "light up" when indicating the dials position.